mmeyenea/mmeyenea/README.md

 - 👋 Hi, I’m @mmeyenea
 - 👀 I’m interested in FRONTEND WEB DEVELOPMENT
-- 🌱 I’m currently learning JAVA SCRIPT
+- 🌱 I’m love using JAVA SCRIPT to code
-- 💞️ I’m looking to collaborate on ANY FRONT END WB PROJECTS YOU HAVE GOT
+- 💞️ I’m looking to collaborate on ANY FRONT END WEB PROJECTS YOU HAVE GOT
-- 📫 How to reach me YOU CAN CONTACT ME ON FACEBOOK AT Mmeyene smart or Twitter at Mmeyene patrick or linkin at Mmeyene Aloysius
+- 📫 How to reach me YOU CAN CONTACT ME ON FACEBOOK AT Mmeyene smart(Ms coder) or Twitter at Mmeyene patrick or linkin at Mmeyene Aloysius

 <!---
 mmeyenea/mmeyenea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.